-The Special Olympics is a valuable day for high schools across the country, especially in Essex County.
-On April 30, students from Mrs. Faggiani’s Bridges class and Mrs. Bauer’s Pathways class at West Essex took a trip to Brookdale Park in Bloomfield to participate in numerous track and field events.
-The Olympics are inclusive of those with intellectual disabilities and allow them to compete in friendly competition against their peers and other schools.
+The students participated in numerous track and field events.
+The Special Olympics are inclusive of those with intellectual disabilities and allow them to compete in friendly competition against their peers and other schools.
 West Essex, in particular, takes a lot of pride in the students who showcase their athletic talent in this annual event.

 West Essex students and staff kick off the Special Olympics with a clap out for the athletes participating.
 This year, there were around 20 students who attended the event as either an athlete or a supporter.

-The athletes participated in the 50 walk, 50 meter run, 100 meter walk, 100 meter run, standing long jump, tennis throw, softball throw and mini javelin.
-The stands in Brookdale Park were filled with all different types of supporters, parents and siblings.
+The athletes participated in the 50 meter walk, 50 meter run, 100 meter walk, 100 meter run, standing long jump, tennis throw, softball throw and mini javelin.
+The stands in Brookdale Park were filled with all different types of supporters including parents and siblings.
 At the end of their events, the students were awarded with a gold, silver, bronze or participation medal handed to them by police officers from all over the county.

 Faggiani explained how the event is important to everyone involved within the West Essex community, not just the athletes.
 It gives West Essex an opportunity to come together and foster support for a select group of students who may not always be recognized.
 The event ultimately welcomes all different types of learners, students and individuals in the West Essex area.